-h There is a diversity of opinion on treatment approach.
-Ruffini E, et al. Report from the European Society of Thoracic Surgeons prospective thymic database 2017: a powerful resource for a collaborative global effort to manage thymic tumors.
-Eur J Cardiothorac Surg 2019;55:601-609.
+^h There is a diversity of opinion on treatment approach.
+Ruffini E, et al. Eur J Cardiothorac Surg 2019;55:601-609.

-MRI is an appropriate alternative to CT in certain clinical situations.
+i MRI is an appropriate alternative to CT in certain clinical situations.

-The duration for surveillance has not been established.
+^j The duration for surveillance has not been established.